Renfrew100/Renfrew100/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50px"> Hello there!
 I'm Ali Aftab, Muhammad.

+- I have a graduate degree in MEng at Western.
+(2024-2025)
 - I have a degree in an Honours BSc in Computer Science with an Engineering Management and Entrepreneurship option.
 (2023-2024)
 - Fourth-year student at the University of Ottawa pursuing a BASs in Software Engineering with an Engineering Management and Entrepreneurship Option.
 (2018 - 2022)
-- Pursuing MEng in Medicine at Western @ Summer 2024
 - Founder @ Space Fusion Inc.

 Professional skills I've gained knowledge/experience in include: